brain cartoon with sky representing TMS

 Can TMS Help People with Bipolar Disorder?

 TMS appears to be a promising element of treatment for people with bipolar disorder.
-At the moment, it is most commonly used for people with bipolar disorder whose symptoms include depression.
+At the moment, it’s most commonly used for people with bipolar disorder whose symptoms include depression.

-Contrary to what some people mistakenly believe, depressive symptoms are not present in every person who has bipolar disorder.
+Contrary to what some people mistakenly believe, depressive symptoms aren’t present in every person who has bipolar disorder.
 The three most common forms of bipolar disorder are bipolar I disorder, bipolar II disorder, and cyclothymic disorder:

 • People who have bipolar I disorder experience manic episodes.
 They may also have depressive episodes, but these are not required for a diagnosis of bipolar I disorder.